ivan-alles/blender-dataset/README.md

 # Blender Dataset.

-A toolkit to create photorealistic datasets for machine learning with Blender.
+A toolkit to create photorealistic image datasets for machine learning with Blender.

 ## Installation